msalehzadeh/msalehzadeh.github.io/README.md

   <a href="https://www.sfu.ca/~jstockie/" target="_blank" style="text-decoration: none; color: #268bd2;">Dr. John Stockie</a>
   and
   <a href="https://amacp.github.io" target="_blank" style="text-decoration: none; color: #268bd2;">Dr. Ailene MacPherson</a>,
-  I'm passionately delving into research at the intersection of epidemiology, evolutionary ecology, and theoretical biology, with a focus on applying evolutionary ecology principles to better understand bark beetle outbreaks and seed masting dynamics.
+  I'm passionately delving into research at the intersection of epidemiology, ecology and evolution.
 </div>

 ---